yetibot/yetibot.github.io/resources/templates/md/pages/dev-guide.md

   This guide is all about developing Yetibot.
 It includes docs about dev workflow and Yetibot internals.

-- If you're more interested using Yetibot, check out the out the [User Guide](/user-guide).
+- If you're more interested in using Yetibot, check out the [User Guide](/user-guide).
 - If you're interested in running and operating your own instance of Yetibot, check out the [Operations Guide](/ops-guide).